MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-win32-ios-android/android-get-started-with-xsapi.md

 ms.localizationpriority: medium
 ---

-# Get started with the Xbox Live APIs on Android
+# Get started with Xbox Live APIs on Android

 In order to use the Xbox Live APIs with an Android game, you can use the pre-compiled binaries, or include the Xbox Live API source in your project and build it.

 ## Requirements